6estates/dsta-assignment/assignment_1/assignment_1_2/README.md

 **Step 2:** Rename `ATSAR2023+bursa` under the main function to the document name that you want to build index.
 **Step 3:** Run the main function.

+Note: you might need to update your python path accordingly use `export PYTHONPATH=.:..:../..`

 ```Python
 if __name__ == "__main__":
     import pathlib